jonaswinklmann/state_reconstruction_performance/README.md

 # State reconstruction

-Quantum state reconstruction from microscopic fluorescence images of atoms on a lattice.
+Fluorescence emission state reconstruction from microscopic fluorescence images of atoms on a lattice.

 Includes the following functionalities:
 * Simulate noisy fluorescence images